-- Avoid fees: Learn about banking fees and how to avoid them
+Avoid fees: Learn about banking fees and how to avoid them.

-- Find student discounts: it never hurts to ask
+Find student discounts: It never hurts to ask.

-- Track your progress: Stay on track to your goals
+Track your progress: Stay on track to your goals.

-The first step to managing your money is understanding where you are right now.
-That means tracking your spending and your income.
-Try creating a spending journal to track all your purchases over a one-month period — every latte, grocery run, and concert ticket — so you can get a sense of where every dollar goes.
+The first step to managing your money is understanding your financial situation.
+Start by tracking your spending in a journal that covers all your purchases over a one-month period — every latte, grocery run, and concert ticket — so you can get a sense of where every dollar goes.
 You can easily track your spending in a spreadsheet or BECU's Money Manager.

 From there, subtract your total spending from the money you've earned that month and compare this number to your money saving goal.
 Need help setting a savings goal?
 No problem.
 We can help you learn how to build a budget that works for you.

-Step Two: Avoid FeesFinancial institutions might all seem the same on the surface, but where you keep your money could be costing you.
-Some even charge a monthly fee just to keep your account open, or charge you a fee if your account balance drops below a predetermined amount.
+Financial institutions might all seem the same on the surface, but where you keep your money could be costing you.
+Some even charge a monthly fee just to keep your account open or if your account balance drops below a predetermined amount.

-Step Three: Manage Your College Expenses
+Manage Your College Expenses

 Another way to save is by becoming a textbook bargain hunter.
-Shop for used books, or find textbook rental options — you'll be amazed how much you can save.
+Shop for used books or find textbook rental options — you'll be amazed how much you can save.

-Step Four: Plan Your Meals
+Plan Your Meals

-Step Five: Find Student Discounts
+Find Student Discounts

 If you're a BECU member, you can also sign up for our free Passport Discounts program that will connect you with special discounts on travel, entertainment, and more.